harness/developer-hub/docs/chaos-engineering/chaos-faults/vmware/vmware-vm-poweroff.md

 ---
-id: VMware-vmpoweroff
+id: VMware-vm-power-off
-title: VMware VM-poweroff
+title: VMware VM power off
 ---

-VMware VM-poweroff stops (or powers off) the VMware VMs for a specific duration.
+VMware VM poweroff stops (or powers off) the VMware VMs for a specific duration.
 - After the duration, the VMs are back to original state.
 - It checks the performance of the application running on the VMware VMs.